Address: 2761 Yorski Rd, Bradford, NY 14815

 Seckel - H: 10-12ft (OHxF 513 Dwarf rootstock).
 W: N/A, Sun: Part to full, Fruit: Small red/green pears that are juicy and very sweet.
 Fruits are good for canning, cooking, and eating fresh.
 Also, fruit ripens in September.
 Note: Variety is fire blight resistant and developed/found in Philadelphia, PA in the 1700's.
 This variety needs another pear variety as a pollinator such as Bosc, Delicious, Honeysweet, Moonglow, and others.
 Zone: 4-8.

-Sugar Prune - H: 10-20 ft (Prunus americana rootstock), W: N/A, Sun, Full, Fruit: Medium sized red/purple plums with yellow/green flesh that is sweet.
-Note: This variety is a biennial producer and is self-fertile.
-Zone: 5-8.
+Ersinger - H: 10-20 ft (Prunus americana rootstock), W: N/A, Sun: Full, Fruit: Blue oblong plum that ripens in August/September.
+Note: This variety is a German prune plum and needs another variety or European plum to pollinate with.
+Zone: 5-9.

 Edinburg - H: 30 ft (Prunus myrobalan Rootstock), W: N/A, Sun: Full, Fruit: No information available on the fruit, but is an edible type, Note: Rare European plum and should be planted with another European plum for pollination.
 Zone: 4.